-Dr. Jaime Tsay is a medical specialist in pediatric endocrinology.
+Dr. Jaime Tsay is a pediatric endocrinologist.
 Dr. Tsay is a graduate of UMDNJ-Robert Wood Johnson Medical School and UMDNJ-New Jersey Medical School.
-For her professional training, Dr. Tsay completed residency programs at New York-Presbyterian Hospital and a hospital affiliated with Weill Cornell Medical College.
-She is in-network for Child Health Plus, Family Health Plus, and Medicaid, as well as other insurance carriers.
-She is conversant in Spanish.
-Dr. Tsay's hospital/clinic affiliations include Mount Kisco Medical Group (MKMG) and Northern Westchester Hospital (NWH).
+She completed her residency training at New York-Presbyterian Hospital and a hospital affiliated with Weill Cornell Medical College.
+She takes Child Health Plus, Family Health Plus, and Medicaid, in addition to other insurance carriers.
+In addition to English, she speaks Spanish.
+Her professional affiliations include Mount Kisco Medical Group (MKMG) and Northern Westchester Hospital (NWH).

 Clinical interests: Metabolism, Diabetes

-Dr. Alicia Romano works as a pediatric endocrinologist.
-Dr. Romano is a graduate of Stony Brook University Medical Center, School of Medicine.
-She honors Child Health Plus, Medicaid, and Medicare insurance.
-She has received professional recognition including the following: New York Super Doctors.
-She is conversant in Spanish.
-She is affiliated with Westchester Medical Center, Phelps Memorial Hospital Center, and Children's & Women's Physicians of Westchester (CWPW), LLP.
+Dr. Alicia Romano practices pediatric endocrinology.
+She studied medicine at Stony Brook University Medical Center, School of Medicine.
+Dr. Romano is in-network for Child Health Plus, Medicaid, and Medicare insurance.
+She has received the following distinction: New York Super Doctors.
+She speaks Spanish.
+Dr. Romano is affiliated with Westchester Medical Center, Phelps Memorial Hospital Center, and Children's & Women's Physicians of Westchester (CWPW), LLP.

 Conditions / Treatments